Laptop or tablet? Why not both?

 Tablets like the Apple iPad are much lighter than other kinds of portable computers, but they do come with some serious limitations.
 For example, iPads can only run iOS and iOS apps, don’t have many ports and lack a physical keyboard.

-Meanwhile, Detachable 2-in-1 PCs such as the Microsoft Surface try to find a middle ground between tablets and convertibles by using a detachable design where the keyboard can be removed at a moment’s notice.
+Meanwhile, Detachable 2-in-1 PCs such as the Microsoft Surface Pro line try to find a middle ground between tablets and convertibles by using a detachable design where the keyboard can be removed at a moment’s notice.
 There’s a little more portable than convertibles, but they’re also often a little less powerful.

-Cellular connectivity
+2. Cellular connectivity

-Since they’re designed around mobility and flexibility, 2-in-1 laptops often boast cellular connectivity.
+Since they’re designed around maximum mobility and flexibility, 2-in-1 laptops often boast cellular connectivity.
 This is something they have in common with premium tablets and something that separates them from more conventional laptops.
-Mobile data can make on-the-go work situations a little more frictionless, even if it’s hardly a must-have feature.
+Mobile data can make on-the-go work situations a little more convenient, even if it’s hardly a must-have feature.

 If you’re only ever really using your PC at home or the office, maybe cellular data isn’t that a big deal.
 Tend to work from cafés or need to present to a client?
 Then having reliable and consistent connectivity can be a decent value-add that gives 2-in-1 PCs a slight edge over other more conventional laptops.

 Just like a smartphone, 2-in-1 laptops with cellular connectivity have a SIM-card slot that accepts either a Micro or Nano SIM card.
-Check out some of the most popular data-only SIM plans in our guide to the best
+Check out some of the most popular data-only SIM plans in our guide to the best.

-Processor type
+3. Processor type

 Due to their unique design and smaller form-factors, many tablets and 2-in-1 PCs rely on a kind of processor called ARM.
 This detail can dramatically affect what you can and can’t do with a given device.